ninjanerdbgm/RedditDealBot/README.md

 ## Reddit Account Username
 1. Go to reddit and either create a new account for your bot or use an existing one.
 2. Set the username in `check_for_deals.py` as the value for `username` in the Reddit constructor (line 28).
+3. **IMPORTANT**: This script will listen on whatever subreddits the chosen account is subscribed to.
+If you want to make it work as intended, make sure you are subscribed to the following subreddits:
+ - /r/deals
+ - /r/gamedeals
+ - /r/steamdeals
+ - /r/buildapcsales
+ - /r/frugalmalefashion
+ - /r/computerdeals
+ - /r/dealsreddit
+ - /r/amazonspecials
+ - /r/toolsales
+ - /r/nintendoswitchdeals
+ - /r/pcpartsales

 ## Reddit Account
 1. Set the password for the chosen account in `check_for_deals.py` as the value for `password` in the Reddit constructor (line 26).